 14.10 Counterparts.
 This Agreement may be executed in duplicate counterparts, each of which shall be deemed an original, and which together shall constitute but one and the same instrument.

-14.11 Third Party Consents to Assignment.
-If a consent by a third party is required to the assignment of a right-of-way, easement, permit or license surface leases, or any contracts contemplated to be assigned under the terms of this Agreement, Sellers will initiate prior to Closing the notices and/or requests for consents required thereunder (in a form approved by Buyer) and will cooperate with Buyer to obtain such consents.
-If any required consent is not obtained following Sellers’ diligent, good faith efforts to obtain the same and if Closing occurs, the Sellers will continue to retain and administer the specific contract and the Buyer will perform and carry out the obligations pursuant to the terms of the contract until such contract expires in accordance with its terms, with all economic benefits and burdens being with the Buyer except the Sellers will not be entitled to any overhead, profit or fee for their retention and administration of the contract but will be entitled to charge Buyer for any reasonable and prudently incurred direct out-of-pocket expenses.
+[14.11 Third Party Consents to Assignment.
+If a consent by a third party is required to the assignment of a right-of-way, easement, permit or license surface leases, or any contracts contemplated to be assigned under the terms of this Agreement, Seller will initiate prior to Closing the notices and/or requests for consents required thereunder (in a form approved by Buyer) and will cooperate with Buyer to obtain such consents.
+If any required consent is not obtained following Seller’ diligent, good faith efforts to obtain the same and if Closing occurs, the Seller will continue to retain and administer the specific contract and the Buyer will perform and carry out the obligations pursuant to the terms of the contract until such contract expires in accordance with its terms, with all economic benefits and burdens being with the Buyer except the Seller will not be entitled to any overhead, profit or fee for their retention and administration of the contract but will be entitled to charge Buyer for any reasonable and prudently incurred direct out-of-pocket expenses.]

 14.12 Further Assurances.
-After the Closing Date, each Party at the reasonable request of the other and without additional consideration, shall execute and deliver, or shall cause to be executed and delivered, from time to time, such further certificates, agreements or instruments of conveyance and transfer, assumption, release and acquittance and shall take such other action as the other Party hereto may reasonably request, to convey and deliver the Assets to Buyer, to assure to Sellers the assumption of the liabilities and obligations intended to be assumed by Buyer hereunder, and to otherwise consummate or implement the transactions contemplated by this Agreement.
+After the Closing Date, each Party at the reasonable request of the other and without additional consideration, shall execute and deliver, or shall cause to be executed and delivered, from time to time, such further certificates, agreements or instruments of conveyance and transfer, assumption, release and acquittance and shall take such other action as the other Party hereto may reasonably request, to convey and deliver the Assets to Buyer, to assure to Seller the assumption of the liabilities and obligations intended to be assumed by Buyer hereunder, and to otherwise consummate or implement the transactions contemplated by this Agreement.

 IN WITNESS WHEREOF, the Parties have duly executed and delivered this Agreement on the date first written above.

-SELLERS:

-MARINER ENERGY, INC.,

-a Delaware corporation

-By:

-Name:

-Title:

-BURLINGTON RESOURCES OFFSHORE INC.,

-a Delaware corporation

-By:

-Name:

-Title:

-BUYER:
+SELLER:

-MEGS, L.L.C.,
+MEGS, L.L.C.

 a Delaware limited liability company